ft8rx/ft8rx.github.io/TROUBLESHOOTING.md

 For example, if [time.is](https://time.is) reports that your clock is 1.3 seconds behind, you should increase FT8RX' time delta by pressing the `+0.1s` button until you see `FT8RX Δt 1.3s` in the lower left corner.
 Hopefully now you should start seeing results after the next pass.

+Important note: Android will modify your phone's time settings sooner or later.
+In this case, your `FT8RX Δt`-value may become invalid and you will have to adjust it again.

 ### 4. Fine-Tuning

 You can (and should) further fine tune your clock towards the incoming signals.
 Example: